mvysny/vok-security-demo-v8/README.md

 There are two users pre-created by the [Bootstrap](web/src/main/kotlin/com/example/vok/Bootstrap.kt) class:

-* The 'user' user with the password of 'user' and the role of 'user'
+* The 'user' user with the password of 'user' and the role of `user`
-* The 'admin' user with the password of 'admin' and the role of 'admin'
+* The 'admin' user with the password of 'admin' and two roles: `admin` and `user`

 The [MyUI](web/src/main/kotlin/com/example/vok/MyUI.kt) is configured to show a full-screen login form (provided for us by the Vaadin-on-Kotlin as [LoginForm](https://github.com/mvysny/vaadin-on-kotlin/blob/master/vok-util-vaadin8/src/main/kotlin/com/github/vok/framework/VokSecurity.kt) class).